nodesource/distributions/README.md

 curl -sL https://deb.nodesource.com/test | bash -
 ```

+# FAQ

+Q: How do I use this repo when behind a proxy?
+A: Please take a look at [issue #9](https://github.com/nodesource/distributions/issues/9)

+Q: How do I pin to specific versions of Node.js?
+A: Please take a look at [issue #33](https://github.com/nodesource/distributions/issues/33#issuecomment-169345680)

 ## License

 This material is Copyright (c) 2016 NodeSource and licensed under the MIT license.
 All rights not explicitly granted in the MIT license are reserved.
 See the included [LICENSE.md](./LICENSE.md) file for more details.